morganrmcconnon/SEP30/README.md

 - `topic_bert_arxiv`: An object containing the information regarding the tweet's related topic, resulted from topic modelling using BERTArxiv  topic model.
 This object has the following properties:
    - `topic_id`: The BERT topic id with the highest probability.
    - `topic_name`: The BERT topic name with the highest probability.
-- `topic_cardiffnlp`: An object containing the information regarding the tweet's related topic, resulted from topic modelling using CardiffNLP's RoBERTa Tweet Text topic model.
+- `topic_cardiffnlp`: An object containing the information regarding the tweet's related topic, resulted from topic modelling using CardiffNLP's RoBERTa Tweet Topic model.
 This object has the following properties:
    - `topic_id`: The CardiffNLP topic id with the highest score.
    - `topic_name`: The CardiffNLP topic name with the highest score.
    - `topic_score`: The CardiffNLP topic score with the highest score.